maalfrid/Catch/README.md

 - Choose one of the devices with a play store symbol (e.g. NEXUS 5X): <br />
 <img src="https://user-images.githubusercontent.com/16878457/55806189-1865a700-5ae0-11e9-982e-ddd0938614ae.png" alt="" width="250"/>
 - Press next
-- Choose a version of the Android mobile operating system having an API level XX or higher (e.g. Pie)
+- Choose a version of the Android mobile operating system having an API level 21 or later versions (e.g. Pie)
   * Press the Download button for the chosen version
 - Press next
 - Press finish